See if UPIKE is a good fit for you and take the next steps in becoming a student.

 You are allowed to wear honor society cords and stoles.

 You may decorate your cap, but please use discretion and good judgment.
-If the wording or decorations are offensive, you will not be allowed to wear the cap and the cap will be confiscated.
+If the wording or decorations are offensive, you will not be allowed to wear the cap and it will be confiscated.

 Diploma frames are available for purchase at University Bookstore or online at upike.bncollege.com